Calibrated analyses covering energy across geopolitics, cybersecurity, finance, technology, energy, defense, supply-chain, and climate.

 AI capex surge creates unprecedented energy infrastructure pressure.

-Great power competition for African critical minerals has intensified dramatically - Africa holds approximately 30% of global mineral reserves, including dominant shares of.
+Great power competition for African critical minerals has intensified dramatically, Africa holds approximately 30% of global mineral reserves, including dominant shares of.

 Energy shock frequency has fundamentally changed.